-Ajay Sharma: I was brought up in a village in Dehar.
-My father was a college professor who was placed in a rural college.
+Ajay Sharma: I was brought up in a village in Bihar.
+My father was a college professor in a rural college.
 It was actually rather common at that time for professors to pass through rural areas at some point of their career to help bolster those smaller, rural colleges.
 I attended rural schools until the tenth class.
-I then moved to another small, sleepy agriculture town for the eleventh and twelfth classes.
+I then moved to another small, sleepy agricultural town for the eleventh and twelfth classes.

 Sramana: What year was this?

 Sramana: What kind of services company did you establish?